[fluentd] A story about how I got hooked on posting to IDCF object storage

 Signature version for API request. s3 means signature version 2 and v4 means signature version 4.
 Default is nil (Following SDK's default).
 It would be useful when you use S3 compatible storage that accepts only version signature 2.

-The point is about the signature version of the API request.
+The key is the signature version of the API request

-• Specify s3 when using signature version 2, and v4 when using signature version 4.
+• Specify s3 when using signature version 2, and v4 when using version 4

-Is that what it feels like?
-It seems that you need to enter settings according to the signature version of the storage you are using.
+It seems that you need to set the signature version of the storage you are using

-Since object storage seemed to only support signature version 2
+Since the object storage only supports signature version 2,

 signature_version s3

-It seems that the fluent-s3-plugin side has also supported S3 signature version 4.
+It seems that fluent-s3-plugin has also supported S3 signature version 4

 summary

-I learned a lot about the signature version because it can be used in S3 compatible storage in other environments.
+I learned a lot about the signature version, as it can be used in other S3-compatible storage environments

 Let's improve our English skills!